In Africa the making of pottery began around the 7th millennium BC and continues to this day in the various regions of the continent.

 However we like it ... realistic or abstract ... it's all interpretation.

-it's all in the doing. it's all in the mistakes and it's all in the success.
+it's in the doing. it's in the mistakes and it's in the success.

-Aside from developing her own skills Jenny opens her studio to the public 3 times a week to learn how to create with clay.
+Aside from developing her own skills Jenny opens her studio to the public twice a week to learn how to create with clay.